 |District of Columbia||$89,210|

-Tools & Technologies Used by Multimedia Artists and Animators
+What Tools do Multimedia Artists and Animators Use?

 - Microsoft Excel